yelosan/unicode-keyboard-layout-philippines/README.md

 To see the glyphs that you are typing, you will need a Unicode-compliant or mixed-Unicode set of fonts.
 For more information and download links, visit our [wiki here](https://bitbucket.org/paninap/ph-ukl/wiki/Fonts "Fonts").

 ## License
-  * Content license: Creative Commons-Attribution 4.0 International (CC BY-SA 4.0 International License)
+  * Content License: Creative Commons-Attribution 4.0 International (CC BY-SA 4.0 International License)
-  * Code license:
+  * Code Copyright and License:
       * Copyright © 2010, 2015 JC John Sese Cuneta; [The MIT License](https://bitbucket.org/paninap/ph-ukl/wiki/License "LICENSE")
+      * Copyleft 🄯 2010, 2015 JC John Sese Cuneta
+      * CC0/PD: The Baybayin pack has been dedicated to the Public Domain through CC0 (CC-zero) on 2018-05-04.

 ## Keyboard Layout Images
 ### QWERTY (Baybayin)